ihor-shnaider2/cinema-api/README.md

 ## Introduction

-Welcome to the Trainline second‑round interview tech challenge.
+Welcome to the DataArt interview tech challenge.
 You'll pair‑program with us for about 90 minutes to build a small HTTP service.
 Before you start, please read the guidelines below so you know what we're looking for 🙂

 - **Open‑ended by design** – choose the architecture, libraries and patterns you'd use in production.
 - **Quality over completeness** – clean code, clear naming, sensible tests and iterative refactoring matter more than "finishing".